martenscs/my-account/README.md

 directory.

 The package.json file defines several project scripts that can be run via "npm run [SCRIPT NAME]".
-Examples include "prod" which will rebuild the project for packaging in a war file, "dev" for running the project in the development environment, and "test" for running the referenced jasmine test spec files within the development environment.
+Examples include "prod" which will rebuild the project and package it in a war file, "dev" for running the project in the development environment, and "test" for running the referenced jasmine test spec files within the development environment.
+NOTE:

-Once the project has been rebuilt, the war file can be packaged from the command-line using a command such as "jar cvf my-account.war app dist index.html callback.html package.json system.config.js".
+The scripts assume a UNIX-based operating system.
+They will need to be modified if you are using a Windows development environment.

+When ready to deploy a customization, run "npm run prod" from the command-line to rebuild the project and package it into a war file.

-The my-account Web Application Extension can then be updated to reference the custom my-account.war file (make sure to remove "tmp/My Account Sample" so that the Data Broker will redeploy from the new war file when the HTTP connection handler and/or the server are restarted).
+The My Account Web Application Extension can then be updated to reference the custom my-account.war file (make sure to remove "tmp/My Account" so that the Data Broker will redeploy from the new war file when the HTTP connection handler and/or the server are restarted).

 Several configuration values are defined in the app/app.config.ts file for easy customization.
 The configuration values can be found near the top of the script (search for the "export" statements).
 Values include: